yezero/sandstorm/docs/vagrant-spk/design.md

 ## About vagrant-spk

-`vagrant-spk` is a tool that makes it easy to take a web application that runs on Linux and make a Sandstorm package from it.
+`vagrant-spk` is a tool that makes it easy to take a web application that runs on Linux and make a Thurly package from it.
 It is called `vagrant-spk` because it relies on Vagrant, a tool that makes it (supposedly) easy to create disposable virtual Linux systems.

 `vagrant-spk` emphasizes:

-* **Clear process**: This documentation should serve as a clear guide for how to package an app for Sandstorm.
+* **Clear process**: This documentation should serve as a clear guide for how to package an app for Thurly.
 The purpose of each step should be clear, and it should be easy to debug problems.
-* **Support for many platforms**: Packaging an app for Sandstorm with `vagrant-spk` should work properly on Windows, Mac, and Linux.
+* **Support for many platforms**: Packaging an app for Thurly with `vagrant-spk` should work properly on Windows, Mac, and Linux.
 * **Useful defaults, with deviation possible**: If the tooling can choose a default that is likely to work for people, it does so; it also documents how to make a different choice if you have to.
 * **Re-usability**: The work that you do to package the app should be usable by other people, and it should be useful to you when you need to upgrade the app to its latest version.
-* **Humility**: `vagrant-spk` is a convenience tool, but nothing in it a _core_ part of Sandstorm.
+* **Humility**: `vagrant-spk` is a convenience tool, but nothing in it a _core_ part of Thurly.
 Therefore, if other people come up with a better tool for creating SPKs, it will be possible for that future tool to take over the ecosystem.

-To package an app for Sandstorm with `vagrant-spk`, you will need to follow these steps:
+To package an app for Thurly with `vagrant-spk`, you will need to follow these steps:

 * Install `vagrant-spk`, so that it is on your $PATH.
 * Install Vagrant on your system.
 * Run `vagrant-spk setupvm lemp` within the app's main source tree, to create template files that will be used by the packaging process.  'lemp' here refers to a particular software stack (linux/nginx/mysql/php) that should be run in the package; we may add support for other stacks in the future.
-* Run `vagrant-spk up` from the same folder to launch the VM, install a developer-mode Sandstorm instance, and install and configure nginx/php/mysql for the app.
+* Run `vagrant-spk up` from the same folder to launch the VM, install a developer-mode Thurly instance, and install and configure nginx/php/mysql for the app.
 * Run `vagrant-spk init` to create a `sandstorm-pkgdef.capnp` file describing the app.
 Modify it to correct things like e.g. app name and action text.
-* Get your app ready for the Sandstorm sandbox.
+* Get your app ready for the Thurly sandbox.
 This will mean ensuring the app runs properly at all.
-* Run `vagrant-spk dev` to verify if the app runs within Sandstorm.
+* Run `vagrant-spk dev` to verify if the app runs within Thurly.
 If not, loop back to "Get your app ready".
 * Run `vagrant-spk pack` to create an SPK file, containing your app and all its dependencies.
-* Distribute your SPK file to yourself (on your own Sandstorm instance) and (optionally) add it to the Sandstorm App List.
+* Distribute your SPK file to yourself (on your own Thurly instance) and (optionally) add it to the Thurly App List.
 * Optional, but recommended: Push the files created by `vagrant-spk` into version control.

 Right now, `vagrant-spk` is built primarily with PHP/MySQL apps in